News & trends

 Current cash flow of the project

-Together with the current value of the project and the current cost of the project, you are able to see the balance of the project.
+Together with the current value of the project and the current cost of the project, you can see the balance of the project.
 Assuming no mistakes were made in entering the data, you can calculate if there is enough buffer for the project.

 Once this number is calculated for all of the ongoing projects of the company, you can be a bit more sure.
 If all of the projects have enough of a safety margin, the whole company should as well.